 Overall, we’ve found that starting small and choosing specific manageable projects, whose successes naturally engage our stakeholders, helped build a self-perpetuating, data-driven culture.
 I always maintain that our journey to data analytics optimization at CHN is a marathon, not a sprint.
 We need to still be able to run when we reach the finish line.
 That’s what we wake up every day trying to do.

-Q3: CHN turned to both internal and external resources when developing its data analytics capabilities for better healthcare operations.
+Q3: CHN turned to both internal and external resources when developing its data analytics capabilities for better healthcare operations and therefore healthcare capacity management.
 Why did you decide to seek partnerships, and what did you look for in the partners you chose?

 Dr. McGill: Our EHR is essential to delivering care as it captures all patient touchpoints.
 But it is simply not equipped with the level of healthcare data analytics needed to accommodate the operational realities of patients and providers – needed equipment, appointment or surgery times, working hours – efficiently and cost effectively.
 The EHR also focuses on the past and has little ability to address the present or the future.
 We extended our analytics capabilities to address these gaps.